 6. Poorly dubbed films

 If you’ve ever spent some time living in the UK and become accustomed to watching films in English, it can later be a struggle to return to your home country and watch poorly dubbed films that you now understand in their original version.
-An actor poorly conveying English words through their own language is definitely not the same, and undoubtedly some of the humour that is produced in the voices is lost through the replacement voices of local actors.
+An actor poorly conveying English words through their own language is definitely not the same, and undoubtedly some of the senses of humour that are produced in the voices are lost through the replacement voices of local actors.

 7. People making fun of you in any language you speak

 Despite the fact that you’ve mastered many languages, there’s nearly always a chance that you’re going to make a mistake once in a while.
 Finding yourself inventing new words or mispronouncing them are just a few ways of covering up gaps in your linguistic knowledge.
 Perhaps you are not native, but nothing beats being able to understand several languages in a situation.